21 English Idioms With Example Sentences You Must Know By Heart

 Have you noticed that one of the first questions that people tend to ask people they are meeting for the first time is about the weather?
 Britishers are known to have an obsession with the weather(Sweet!
 Sweet!
 London) and that’s just where this idiom has also originated from.

-It was first used in 1651 by Henry Vaughan which elaborated that it rained so hard that the dead animal remains also got washed away.
+It was first used in 1651 by Henry Vaughan who elaborated that it rained so hard that the dead animal remains also got washed away.

 “It seriously has been raining cats and dogs today.”